 Less well understood is a change in the mood of the leaders of companies in our region.
 As a leading executive recruitment firm, we speak with CEOs and CXOs every day – across market segments.
-And what we have learned is this: The best people have lost faith in early-stage venture companies are are scrambling to relocate themselves back into big public companies in our region.
+And what we have learned is this: the most sought after talent has lost faith in early-stage venture companies and are scrambling to relocate themselves back into big public companies in our region.
 There has never been a better time to recruit proven executives across functional specialties to public and late-stage private companies than there is right now.
 Some of these executives are experienced leaders with real scale, looking to climb back into companies with more dependable funding sources and markets.

 So it’s time to ask yourself – Am I taking advantage of this trend?
 Do we have the team today that we will need as our company moves forward?